-The allium family of vegetables of course add immeasurably to the taste of our food; just as important they have many proven nutritional-benefits.
+The allium family of vegetables of course adds immeasurably to the taste of our food; just as important these foods have many proven nutritional benefits.

 Just how they work to prevent metastatic conditions, reduce heart disease and act as an anti-microbial agent is still being researched; but we do not have to wait for these mechanisms to be defined.
 We can start enjoying them in abundance right now.